 San José - Embassy of Canada

-For emergency assistance after hours, contact the Embassy of Canada in San José and follow the instructions.
-You may also call the Emergency Watch and Response Centre in Ottawa toll free at 0-800-015-1161, or collect at 613-996-8885.
+For emergency consular assistance, call the Embassy of Canada to Costa Rica, in San José, and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 - Date modified: